phpearth/docs/general/ip.md

-# How to Get Client's IP Address in PHP?
+# How to get client's IP address in PHP?

 When client connects to a webserver the IP address can get assigned by using one of the HTTP headers.
 [RFC 7239](https://tools.ietf.org/html/rfc7239) standard